Duck Dynasty on the A&E Network

 Photo courtesy of the A&E Network

 The Duck Dynasty TV show features the family of Phil Robertson, a close-knit, church-going Louisiana bayou group living the American dream as they operate the thriving Duck Commander business, while maintaining their family values and lifestyle.

-Duck Dynasty is filmed in the Monroe area of northeast Louisiana, and airs on the A&E Network which premiered the show in March of 2012.
+Duck Dynasty was filmed in the Monroe area of northeast Louisiana, and aired on the A&E Network which premiered the show in March of 2012.